tangentveil/ai-chat-groq/README.md

-Perfect — a strong README will really help your submission.
-Here’s a **clean, complete draft** tailored to Spur’s take-home and your stack (Node + TS, Prisma + Render Postgres, SvelteKit, Groq LLM).

-You can copy this into `README.md` at repo root and tweak names/URLs.

----

-# 🤖 Spur AI Live Chat Agent
+# 🤖 AI Live Chat Agent

 A mini full-stack web app that simulates a customer support chat widget powered by an AI agent.
-Built as a take-home assignment for **Founding Full-Stack Engineer @ Spur**.

 The app lets users chat with an AI support agent, persists conversations, and answers questions using domain knowledge of a fictional e-commerce store.